HarrisonPW/Amazon-Review-AI-Detector/README.md

    - alpha: 0.3

 **Use Case**:
-Mostly used for classification tasks.
+Mostly used for classification tasks, especially text classification tasks where data is represented as word counts.

 ### **[Gemini 1.5 API Model](https://ai.google.dev/gemini-api/docs/model-tuning)**